raspberrypilearning/recruiting-mentors/en/step_1.md

 --- task ---
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-**Reflect** on what skills your Dojo already has available.
+**Reflect** on what skills your Code Club already has available.
 </div>
 </div>
 --- /task ---
 --- task ---
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-**Ask** the volunteers you already have if they would be interested in upskilling or completing different tasks as part of their role.
+**Ask** the mentors you already have if they would be interested in upskilling or completing different tasks as part of their role.
 </div>
 </div>
 --- /task ---
 --- task ---
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-**Decide** what skills or roles are still needed, and whether having surplus volunteers on standby if someone can’t attend would be useful.
+**Decide** what skills or roles are still needed, and whether having surplus mentors on standby if someone can’t attend would be useful.
 </div>
 </div>
 --- /task ---

-## How many volunteers do I need?
+## How many mentors do I need?
-The number of volunteers will depend on how many young people attend your sessions, and the type of activities you are doing.
+The number of mentors will depend on how many young people attend your sessions, and the type of activities you are doing.
 Hands-on activities such as physical computing may require more volunteer support.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
   <span style="color: #0faeb0">We recommend a ratio of **one mentor to every eight children**.</p>

 --- /no-print ---

-  Before discussing a volunteer opportunity with someone, it can be useful to have an outline of what you want the volunteer to do, and the benefits of volunteering in mind.
+Before discussing a volunteer opportunity with someone, it can be useful to have an outline of what you want the mentor to do, and the benefits of mentoring in mind.
 Developing a **role description** can be useful for this.